-The company's auditor, elected at the AGM, examines Fagerhult's annual report and consolidated accounts, the administration of the company by the Board of Directors and the CEO, and the annual accounts of subsidiaries, and submits an audit report.
+The company's auditor, elected at the AGM, examines AB Fagerhult's annual report and consolidated accounts, the administration of the company by the Board of Directors and the CEO, and the annual accounts of subsidiaries, and submits an audit report.
 The audit is conducted in accordance with the Swedish Companies Act, International Standards on Auditing (ISA) and generally accepted auditing standards in Sweden.

-At the 2017 AGM, Öhrlings PricewaterhouseCoopers were re-appointed as auditors, with Peter Nyllinge as the Auditor-in-Charge.
-Among his major auditing assignments, Peter Nyllinge also has Electrolux and SEB.

-The auditor participated at the Board and Audit Committee meeting in February 2017 and then reported on the notes from the 2016 audit.
+At the 2020 AGM, Öhrlings Pricewater-houseCoopers were re-appointed as auditors, with Peter Nyllinge as the Auditor-in-Charge.
+Among his major auditing assignments, Peter Nyllinge also has Sandvik AB and Saab AB.
+The auditor participated at the Board and Audit Committee meeting in February 2020 and there reported on the 2019 audit.
+The auditor also participated at the Audit Committee meetings in August and December 2020 and February 2021

 Auditing of the Group's companies around the globe is coordinated by Öhrlings PricewaterhouseCoopers.
-All of the activities of companies with a significant scope of operations are audited by PricewaterhouseCoopers in the respective country with the exceptions of the LED Linear and WE-EF groups who have a full scope audit by other auditors.
-For a number of smaller companies, the audit is performed by other accounting firms
+All of the activities of companies with a significant scope of operations are audited by Pricewaterhouse Coopers in the respective country with the exceptions of the LED Linear, WE-EF and Veko groups who have a full scope audit by other auditors.
+For a number of smaller companies, the audit is performed by other accounting firms.